TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-protocol.rst

-A different way of saying the same thing: a transport is an abstraction for a socket (or similar I/O endpoint) while a protocol is an abstraction for an application, from the transport's point of view.
+A different way of saying the same thing: a transport is an abstraction for a socket (or similar I/O endpoint) while a protocol is an abstraction for an application, kutoka the transport's point of view.

 Yet another view is the transport and protocol interfaces